How Synergy contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):

 The programme is intended to be an important tool for universities that wish to concentrate the direction of their research based on a defined core question.
 The objective of the programme is for universities to systematically concentrate their research within a well-defined question that is relevant to the business sector.
 To make this possible, several subprojects that complement each other must respond to a more complex question.
 The Synergy project should make it possible for a university to develop a basis for subsequent profiling.

 The programme’s contribution to the university’s development

 Research projects carried out in co-production between academia and the business sector lead to scientific results.
 This is manifested both in publications and in career development, just as it leads to an increased chance for broadened funding.
 When companies are taken in as a research partner, new ideas, additional projects, and collaborations are created.
 Through its design, the Synergy project provides unique conditions to renew directions in research.
 With Synergy, universities are given increased opportunities to profile their research through developing research competence that corresponds to needs-motivated, multifaceted, and multidisciplinary questions.
 Research that occurs in co-production tends to link research more closely to education.
-Over the long term, this research can become a critical component for universities striving to obtain authorisation to award degrees.
+Over the long term, this research can become a critical component for universities striving to obtain authorization to award degrees.